-This public consultation is seeking stakeholders’ views regarding a draft BEREC Report on termination of contracts and switching the providers.
+This public consultation was seeking stakeholders’ views regarding a draft BEREC Report on termination of contracts and switching the providers.

-The objective of this consultation is to gather stakeholders’ comments and observations on the content of the draft BEREC Report.
+The objective of this consultation was to gather stakeholders’ comments and observations on the content of the draft BEREC Report.

 The ability and willingness of consumers to terminate contract or to switch between service providers is in the respect of electronic communications services (ECS) a key facilitator of consumer choice and effective competition in a competitive telecommunications environment.
 All consumers should have the right to choose their service provider at any time.